h-arry-smith/rusty-monkey/README.md

  really rather shouldn't.
 For example creating an inner environment clones the outer environment, when creating a function closure.
 This is obviously no-bueno.
 - I did not copy out all the test code into Rust.
+- I did not implement everything, as the project isn't to write a finished interpreter (which I've done before), but to get to grips with code like this in rust.

+## Things Not Implemented
+- Arrays
+- Maps

 # Prior Art & Inspiration
 - https://github.com/wadackel/rs-monkey-lang